billyhawkes/ds-a/algorithms/radix-sort.md

 ---
 # Radix Sort
 - Does not make comparisons and works on numbers
-- Group based on digits for each digit from the end to beginning
+- Groups based on digits for each digit from the end to beginning

 ### Implementation
 ``` js